-Pour the milk into a medium-size mixing bowl.
-Add the egg and beat together.
-Add the optional vanilla extract.
+Pour milk into a medium-sized mixing bowl.
+Add egg and beat together.
+Add vanilla extract, if using.

-If the bread is more than a day old, you might need to soak the bread for 2 to 3 minutes or more, so that it softens up.
-Be careful that the bread does not soften so much that it crumbles when you lift it out of the bowl.
+If bread is more than a day old, you might need to soak for 2 to 3 minutes or more, so that it softens up.
+Be careful that bread does not soften so much that it crumbles when lifted out of the bowl.

-Carefully lift the bread out of the mixture and let the excess milk drain before placing the bread in the frying pan.
+Carefully lift bread out of mixture and let excess milk drain before placing bread in frying pan.
 Repeat for each of the other slices.

-After 2 to 3 minutes, check the bottom of the bread.
+After 2 to 3 minutes, check bottom of bread.
 As the slices turn golden, turn each one.
-You might wish to use a nylon spatula or tongs to turn the slices over.
-Make sure that you have enough room in the pan to turn the slices.

-Remove each piece from the pan and place on a plate.
-Sprinkle the top with sugar and cinnamon.
-If you prefer, drizzle honey over the top.
+Remove each piece from pan and place on a plate.
+Sprinkle top with sugar and cinnamon.
+If you prefer, drizzle honey over top.
 Garnish with fresh fruit and serve immediately.